FigX7/eb-multidocker-django/readme.md

 ## Road Map

-1. isolaote project to django rest Back-End
+1. isolate project to django rest Back-End
 2. add ReactJS FE.
 3. extend project to EC2 for demo to amazon